last names reflect the long history of the island of Ireland, from the days of

 With the relaxing of laws against Catholics in the first half of the 19th century, a small number of families started to readopt the historical prefix.
 Daniel O'Connell, the champion of Catholic Emancipation who died in 1847, was probably the instigator and was certainly the most high profile example.
 Many followed suit.

-But it wasn't until the Gaelic League began to champion a revival of Irish culture in the 1890s that serious numbers of families rediscovered their Mac and O's.
+But it wasn't until the Gaelic League began to champion a revival of Irish culture in the 1890s that families rediscovered their Mac and O's.

 For genealogists, then, it is important to not discount non-prefixed versions of ancestral names in older records.
 The same is true of spelling variations.